danielstebbings/STRATHcube-Downlink-2425/Admin/Interim-Report/Document/Interim-Report.typ

                                                           [3],[2],[6],
   [System not fit for purpose], [ + Design with requirements in mind
                                  + Use of open-source examples to ensure compatibility and reliability
-                                 + Use of a modular design to allow for easy changes], [2],[3],[6],
+                                 + Use of a modular design to allow for changes and unit testing], [2],[3],[6],
 )

+#set text(
+  size: 10pt,
+)

 == Sustainability

-STRATHcube's primary mission to demonstrate the use of a #acr("PBR") is also combined with the secondary mission to collect telemetry data during re-entry to tackle some of the most important issues in the space industry today.
-The increasing number of satellites in orbit is leading to a large amount of space debris which poses a significant risk to operational satellites in congested areas such as sun synchronous orbits.
-This field is referred to as space situational awareness.
-The ability to detect and track space debris is crucial to ensure the safety of future missions however there are resolution issues with ground based solutions that can be solved by using a #acr("PBR") in orbit.

-The main solution today for space debris is to de-orbit satellites at the end of their operational life.
-This process is difficult to model at present, as there are complex interactions between the satellite and the atmosphere at hypersonic speeds.
-The data collected during the re-entry of STRATHcube will be used to validate TITAN, a tool developed by the University of Strathclyde and overall improve the process of "Design for Demise" which is an increasingly important requirement for satellite design.
+STRATHcube's primary mission relates to a pressing issue in the space industry.
+The #acr("PBR") will demonstrate a technology that could fill a critical resolution gap in debris detection that ground based radars cannot.
+The importance of space situational awareness cannot be understated, as the amount of operational satellite increases there will be a higher risk of impact with debris too small to be detected with current methods.

+The more data that can be downlinked during the mission, the more opportunities there are to observe passing debris and verify the operation of the #acr("PBR").
+As such, the successful completion of this project will directly contribute to the success of the mission and an important aspect of space sustainability.

 == Ethical Considerations and EDI